superbox-dev/unipi-control-os/README.md

 3. Insert SD card to your Unipi Neuron and power the system on.
 4. Connect to your Unipi Neuron with `ssh unipi@unipi.local` (The username and password are `unipi`).
 5. Run `sudo opkg install unipi-control` to install Unipi Control.
-6. Read the [documentation](https://github.com/mh-superbox/unipi-control#configuration) to configure your Unipi Neuron.
+6. Read the [documentation](https://github.com/mh-superbox/unipi-control#configuration) to configure your Unipi Neuron and copy the configuration files to `/usr/local/etc/unipi`.

 Now you can start the service with: